trucomanx/text_to_speech_program/README.md

 ### 1. Start the server

-If the program server was not add to Linux service, then to start the text to speech server, use the command below:
+If the program server was not added to the Linux service, then to start the text-to-speech server, use the command below:

 ```bash
 tts-program-server